Warren G. Harding: Ohio state leader

 In addition to helping pick a president, Ohio voters in 1908 were to choose the legislators who would decide whether to re-elect Foraker.
 The senator had quarreled with President Roosevelt over the Brownsville Affair.
 Though Foraker had little chance of winning, he sought the Republican presidential nomination against his fellow Cincinnatian, Secretary of War William Howard Taft, who was Roosevelt's chosen successor.
 On January 6, 1908, Harding's Star endorsed Foraker and upbraided Roosevelt for trying to destroy the senator's career over a matter of conscience.
-On January 22, Harding in the Star reversed course and declared for Taft, viewing Foraker as defeated.
+On January 22, Harding in the Star reversed course and declared for Taft, deeming Foraker defeated.
 According to Sinclair, Harding's change to Taft "was not ... because he saw the light but because he felt the heat".
 Jumping on the Taft bandwagon allowed Harding to survive his patron's disaster—Foraker failed to gain the presidential nomination, and was defeated for a third term as senator.
-Also helpful in saving Harding's career was the fact that he was popular with, and had done favors for, the more progressive forces that now controlled the Ohio Republican Party.
+Also helpful in saving Harding's career was that he was popular with, and had done favors for, the more progressive forces that now controlled the Ohio Republican Party.

 Harding sought and gained the 1910 Republican gubernatorial nomination.
 At that time, the party was deeply divided between progressive and conservative wings, and could not defeat the united Democrats; he lost the election to incumbent Judson Harmon.
 Harry Daugherty managed Harding's campaign, but the defeated candidate did not hold the loss against him.
 Despite the growing rift between them, both President Taft and former president Roosevelt came to Ohio to campaign for Harding, but their quarrels split the Republican Party and helped assure Harding's defeat.

-The party split grew, and in 1912, Taft and Roosevelt were rivals for the Republican nomination, with the 1912 Republican National Convention bitterly divided.
+The party split grew, and in 1912, Taft and Roosevelt were rivals for the Republican nomination.
+The 1912 Republican National Convention was bitterly divided.
 At Taft's request, Harding gave a speech nominating the president, but the angry delegates were not receptive to Harding's oratory.
 Taft was renominated, but Roosevelt supporters bolted the party.
 Harding, as a loyal Republican, supported Taft.
 The Republican vote was split between Taft, the party's official candidate, and Roosevelt, running under the label of the Progressive Party.
 This allowed the Democratic candidate, New Jersey Governor Woodrow Wilson, to be elected.